broom-lang/broom/compiler/README.md

 # Dependencies

 In addition to MLton, the ml-lpt tools `ml-ulex` and `ml-antlr` are required to build.
-The easiest way to obtain thoMLton has other virtues to make up for not coming with ml-lpt). in addition to MLton!
+The easiest way to obtain those is to install SML/NJ (yes, in addition to MLton!
 We do have an issue for building with just SML/NJ, but MLton has other virtues to make up for not coming with ml-lpt).

 # Building